Skip to Main Content

 What has happened in the financial markets as of late?

-The Federal Reserve slashed the federal funds rate on Thursday by 25 basis points, or a quarter of a percentage point.
+The Federal Reserve slashed the federal funds rate on Wednesday by 25 basis points, or a quarter of a percentage point.
 Raising the federal funds rate has the indirect effect of boosting annual percentage yields (APYs) on deposit products like CDs and savings accounts.
-Conversely, lowering the federal funds rate will have the opposite effect.
+Conversely, lowering the federal funds rate has the opposite effect.

 Where are yields headed among deposit accounts?